LykeEsselink/LiveLinkFace_Evaluation/README.md

 # LiveLinkFace_Evaluation
-Evaluation of the sensitivity of the Live Link Face application to changes of the setup of the camera with relation to the subject's face.
+This project concerns the evaluation of the sensitivity of the Live Link Face application to changes of the setup of the camera with relation to the subject's face.
+As a first step, we have limited our evaluation to changes in the angle of the camera.
+The context, process, and results pertaining to this first step are described in the manuscript, "TrueDepth measurements of facial expressions: Sensitivity to the angle between camera and face".

+This repository containts the data, scripts, and results for the evaluation of the Live Link Face application on iPhone models with the TrueDepth camera.

+The 'Scripts' folder comprises the horizontal and vertical analysis R markdown scripts, in addition to the folder containing the data.
+This 'Data' folder contains the raw data required to run the analysis scripts, as well as the processed data for all cameras.
+The latter contains two extra columns for each blendshape.
+These columns indicate whether a frame is considered 'NotActivated', 'Activated', or 'HighlyActivated' at both the level of each camera individually, and at the level of both cameras that are considered for each model.

+The 'Results' folder contains csv files with the model summaries for each blendshape of Low Activation and High Activation frames in all angle directions: horizontal angle going left, horizontal angle going right, vertical angle going up, and vertical angle going down.